Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: Studio Yamini)

-Mirrors aren't simply for checking your reflection; these serve several purposes.
+Mirrors are of course one of the best bathroom accessories as these aren't simply for checking your reflection; they serve several purposes.
 Mirrors help expand light, create an illusion of extended space and also make a room seem endless.
-If you're looking for small bathroom storage ideas, a clever solution is to hide it behind the mirror to give the room a neat look.
+If you're looking to add hidden bathroom storage, a clever solution is to have one behind the mirror to give the room a neat look.

 East London modern house with pink plaster walls throughout